sergeyshpadyrev/variabler/README.md

 - Have different constants in the app: color themes, titles, etc...
 - Can have different version numbers and code version numbers

 With classic approach you need to create its own Android flavour and iOS target for each environment and somehow manage all the differences between environemnts and branded apps.
-With `react-native-envy` it becomes super easy.
+With `react-native-envy` it's way much easier.

-Let's say we want to create `staging` and `production` apps.
+Let's say we want to create `staging` and `production` apps

 First, we create variables config: